 Scar Tissue Release:

-The focus of this course is to teach you subtle, powerful fascial release techniques, to free up pelvic and abdominal adhesions.
+The focus of this course is to teach you subtle, powerful fascial release techniques, to free up pelvic and abdominal adhesions as well as breast related adhesions.
 Internal adhesions may cause pain and discomfort, impacting on patients internal organs; bladder, uterus, digestive system as well as fertility.
 The techniques taught are applied skin on skin (there are no internal techniques).
-These in-depth fascial release techniques will enable you to treat the collagenous component of internal adhesions and scar tissue however old.
+These in-depth fascial release techniques will enable you to treat the collagenous component of adhesions and scar tissue however old.
 The techniques are light and gentle with the aim of reducing pain, improving function, and facilitating integration of scar tissue itself.

 The fascial techniques are effective for adhesions and scar tissue caused by inflammatory conditions including Endometriosis, Crones disease, colitis, IBS, as well as for scar tissue from radiation therapy and surgical scars.

 “Of patients who undergo abdominal surgery, 93% develop abdominal adhesions.”
 Ward BC, Panitch A. Abdominal adhesions: current and novel therapies.
 Journal of Surgical Research.

 “Surgery in the lower abdomen and pelvis, including bowel and gynaecological operations, carries an even greater chance of abdominal adhesions.
 Abdominal adhesions can become larger and tighter as time passes, sometimes causing problems years after surgery.” www.niddk.nih.go

 These fascial techniques are applicable for women with abdominal adhesions which may be reducing their chance of conception.